 Start the CNC process and monitor the engraving.

-Step 5: Completion
+Step 5: Finishing

 After engraving, clean and polish the spoon to make the engraving visible and remove any residue.

-Advantages and disadvantages of CNC engraving
+Pros and cons of CNC engraving

 Extremely precise and consistent

-Complex and detailed designs are possible
+Complex and detailed designs possible

 Expensive equipment and software